June 6, 2023

 Storage

-IN THE FRIDGE: Store this classic pie covered in plastic wrap in the refrigerator for 2 to 3 days.
+IN THE FRIDGE: Store this classic pie covered in plastic wrap in the refrigerator for two to three days.

-IN THE FREEZER: Freeze this tangy custard pie for up to 1 month.
+IN THE FREEZER: Freeze this tangy custard pie for up to one month.

-What could be better than a piece of creamy, delicious pie?
+What could be better than a piece of delicious pie?
 This Southern classic dessert is made with a quick and easy flaky pie crust topped with a creamy buttermilk filling.
-Reminiscent of chess pie, it’s sweet, rich, and almost irresistible.
+Reminiscent of chess pie, this buttermilk pie is sweet, rich, and almost irresistible.

 FREQUENTLY ASKED QUESTIONS